codersforcauses/wadl/README.md

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## Setup
+For firebase setup please refer to the README located in the src/Firebase folder

 ### Local .env file **(Backend Only)**
 Create file '.env', and copy content of .env.example into it.